 I told my daughter about my most recent hike to Blanca Lake.
 When I mentioned all the ripe bushes bursting with blueberries and huckleberries, she wanted to see for herself.
 As an experienced mountaineering coach, I knew taking someone on an eight-mile hike with 3300 feet of elevation gain as a first outing would not be good for anyone.
+It’s one of those important life lessons we get with experience.
 Instead, I suggested we try somewhere closer to home, with less mileage, less elevation gain, and a high chance of finding berries.

 Enter Mt.
 Catherine.